 Renewable fuels help in reducing CO2 generation by absorption of atmospheric CO2.
 Treatment like a catalytic converter cannot be attached to the vehicle to filter out CO2.

 It has been noted that less than 5% of man-made CO2 emissions, from natural resources, even in smaller amounts can alter the Earth’s natural balance.
-Hence, the mission to reduce CO2 emissions from all sources including automobile fuels took birth and became a major cause for eco-friendly movement.
+Hence, the mission to reduce CO2 emissions from all sources including automobile fuels took birth and became a major cause of the eco-friendly movement.

 CO2 emissions from automobiles